NoBlackBoxes/LastBlackBox/course/versions/enb/09_cameras/README.md

 cameraStream.py
 ---------------

-Here’s a quick overview of the file `cameraStream.py`:
+Here’s a quick overview of the file `cameraStream.py`, a simpler but not state-of-the-art version anymore, but good for explaining some concepts:

 First, we important libraries important for camera interaction and
 live-streaming: